-304.1 (.2) Intermediate Microeconomic Theory II Prerequisite: Eco 300.1 (.2).
+304.1 (.2) Intermediate Microaconomic Theory II Prerequisite: Eco 300.1 (.2).

 This course is a sequel to Eco 300.1 (.2).
-Topics covered will include: theory of distribution and input markets; intertempora choice; general equilibrium analysis, topics in welfare economics.
+Topics covered will include: theory of distribution and input markets; intertemporal choice; general equilibrium analysis, topics in welfare economics.

-385.1 (.2) Intermediate Macroeconomic Theory II Enerequisite: Eco 301.1 (.2).
+305.1 (.2) Intermediate Macroeconomic Theory II Prerequisite: Eco 301.1 (.2).

-Ellension of topics covered in Intermediate Macroeconomic Theory I to include models of economics growth, theories of International investment behavior, international impects of macroeconomic activity and the theory of Ecroeconomic policy.
+Extension of topics covered in Intermediate Macroeconomic Theory I to include models of economics growth, theories of aggregate consumption and investment behavior, international aspects of macroeconomic activity and the theory of macroeconomic policy.

-387.1 Money and Banking I
+307.1 Money and Banking I